nuxt-themes/config/README.md

-# Nuxt Theme Kit
+# @nuxt-themes/config

 Toolkit for authoring Nuxt Themes.

 ## Features

+- ✨ Lets you create a theme from any Nuxt project
-- Handles theme configuration
+- 📦 Handles `theme.config.ts` file
+- 🎨 Offers `useTheme` and `$theme` typed APIs
+- 👨‍🎨 Offers `meta` object to watermark your themes

 ## Development